khari05/freight_frenzy_onbot_hybrid/README.md

 # Freight Frenzy Onbot Hybrid
 **Note: This repository was previously maintained by [@clwillingham](https://github.com/clwillingham).
 The original can be found [here](https://github.com/clwillingham/skystone_onbot_hybrid)**

+This project now connects by default to control hubs.
+If you wish to modify this, see line 66 of [build.gradle](./build.gradle)

-While this project does contain the official competition code, this repository is NOT the official FTC Skystone repository.
-This is a modified version of the Skystone FTC repository with additional gradle build tasks added to allow the java sourcecode of TeamCode to be uploaded onto the robot using OnBotJava.
+While this project does contain the official competition code, this repository is NOT the official FTC Freight Frenzy repository.
+This is a modified version of the Freight Frenzy FTC repository with additional gradle build tasks added to allow the java sourcecode of TeamCode to be uploaded onto the robot using OnBotJava.

 ![Run configurations](https://github.com/clwillingham/skystone_onbot_hybrid/raw/master/runconfigs.png)